 2) Order the Napolitana pizza which features sliced tomatoes on top.
-That way, if the sauce is non-existent, the tang from the tomatoes will help to balance the fatty mounds of cheese.
+This way, if the sauce is non-existent, the tang from the tomatoes will help to balance the rich, fatty mounds of cheese.

 Other things to try at an Argentine pizzeria:

-– Fugazetta: Pizza crust covered with sweet onions.
+– Fugazetta: Pizza crust covered (or sometimes stuffed) with sweet onions.
 Depending on the version, fugazetta resembles focaccia or stuffed white pizza.
 No tomato sauce involved.

-– Faina: A thin bread made from chickpea flour.
-It’s often served on top of a slice of pizza, but we preferred to eat it separately.
+– Fainá Argentina (Farinata): A thin flatbread made from chickpea flour.
+It’s often served in addition to (or on top of) a slice of pizza, but we preferred to eat it separately.

 Argentine Pasta, Ravioli, and Sorrentinos

 Thanks to a profound ethnic Italian influence, Argentina features fresh pasta shops offering ravioli and their oversized brother, sorrentinos, on almost every city corner.
-Although there’s no shortage of Italian restaurants in Argentina, we often opted to buy fresh ravioli from the grocery store or deli (shockingly inexpensive) and cook it ourselves.
+Although there's no shortage of Italian restaurants in Argentina, we often opted to buy fresh ravioli from the grocery store or deli (shockingly inexpensive) and cook it ourselves at home.

 Argentine Desserts and Sweets

 Although usually eaten in the morning, medialunas (small croissants) are often sided with coffee throughout the day.
-Medialunas come in two broad categories – grasas (salty) and manteca (slightly sweet).
-When you find a good medialuna, you’ll know it instantly: it melts in your mouth.
+Medialunas (literally “half moons”) come in two broad categories – grasas (salty) and manteca (slightly sweet).
+When you find a good medialuna, you'll know it instantly: it melts in your mouth.

-Perhaps the best medialunas in all of Argentina were thanks to a distant relative baker (Audrey’s mother’s cousin’s daughter’s husband…if you figure out the term, let us know) in La Falda.
-Unfortunately, we can’t remember the name of the place, so just ask someone in La Falda which medialuna is so good it will bring tears to your eyes.
+Perhaps the best medialunas in all of Argentina were made known to us thanks to a distant relative baker (Audrey's mother's cousin's daughter's husband…if you figure out the term, let us know) in La Falda.
+Unfortunately, we can't remember the name of the place, so just ask someone in La Falda which medialuna is so good it will bring tears to your eyes.

 Dulce de Leche

 Dulce de leche (literally “sweet of milk”), is a caramelized liquid made from thickened, sweetened, boiled cream.
 While many find it overly sweet, we enjoyed it.
-If you don’t enjoy the stuff, you may have a difficult time navigating desserts in Argentina and the roster of Argentine sweets.
+If you don't enjoy the stuff, you may have a difficult time navigating desserts in Argentina and the roster of Argentine sweets.